intoxstudio/content-aware-sidebars/readme.txt

 **The Fastest and Most Powerful WordPress Sidebar Plugin yet.
 Create tailored widget areas for any post, page, or custom post type in seconds.
 No coding required!**

-Content Aware Sidebars is packed with features and used to boost on-site SEO, upsell products, and to optimize conversion rates by displaying different sidebars on different conditions.
+Content Aware Sidebars is packed with features and is being used to boost on-site SEO, upsell products, and to optimize conversion rates by displaying different sidebars on different conditions.

 ####Add Unlimited Sidebars and Widget Areas

 Replace your theme sidebars on different conditions, or insert sidebars with shortcodes.
 With the All-in-one Sidebar Manager, you can easily activate and deactivate widget areas, and you can even schedule them for specific times.

-Sidebars - Quick Select&copy; lets you add or select widget areas instantly when editing a post or page.
+Sidebars - Quick Select&copy; lets you add or select widget areas directly when editing a post or page.

 ####Customize Your Widget Areas Your Way